JoergStrebel/VirtualZoo/computer_consciousness.md

 Assumptions
 - all learning must be data-driven; the simulated organism starts out with as little internal state and capabilities as possible.
 - all learning will be based on feedback and will be online (= reinforcement learning).
+- all learned models must be human-inspectable and white-box models.
+The actions of the agent must be explainable in terms of its learned models.
 - there will be no limit to the complexity of its internal representations, i. e. the organism can keep on accumulating perceptual data and can build ever more complex abstractions.
 - the lifetime of one organism is not limited, hence there will be no genetics and no simulation of a biological evolution.